SigNoz/signoz.io/docs/userguide/collecting_syslogs.md

     *.* action(type="omfwd" target="0.0.0.0" port="54527" protocol="tcp" template="UTCTraditionalForwardFormat")
     ```

-    For production use cases it is recommended to using something like
+    For production use cases it is recommended to use something like below:
     ```
     template(
       name="UTCTraditionalForwardFormat"